cultural anthropologist. cultural worker.

 — Toni cade bambara in Bonetti, Kay.
 “An Interview with Toni Cade Bambara.”
 2012.
 In Conversations with Toni Cade Bambara edited by Thabiti Lewis.
 Jackson, Mississippi: University Press of Mississippi.

-With a unique blend of academic training and marketing experience, Anuli approaches projects as a subject matter expert and strategic thinker, helping to bridge the gap between scholarly insights and practical applications.
-Her doctoral dissertation research project, The South Got Something to Share: A Behind-the-Screens Look at the Work/Lives of Black Creative Contract Workers in Atlanta, was supported in part by the Wenner-Gren Foundation for Anthropological Research and forms the basis of her forthcoming book on the genealogy of creative contract work, its interaction with identity, and the role of imagination in Atlanta’s city branding efforts.
+Anuli earned her PhD in cultural anthropology from New York University in 2024 and holds a B.A. in Communications and Culture from Howard University where she graduated summa cum laude with a 4.0 CGPA.
+Her doctoral dissertation, The South Got Something to Share: A Behind-the-Screens Look at the Work/Lives of Black Creative Contract Workers in Atlanta, was supported by the Wenner-Gren Foundation for Anthropological Research and forms the foundation of her forthcoming book on the genealogy of creative contract work, its interaction with identity, and its role in Atlanta’s city branding.
+Before her academic career, she worked as a senior strategist and brand planner at the global communications firm Edelman, where she honed her expertise in digital culture, consumer research, and creative strategy.

 a lil more personal